mediar-ai/screenpipe/README.md

 // add the meeting summary to your notes addToNotion(summary)
 // or your favourite note taking app
 ```

 Or thousands of other usages of all your screen & mic data!
+[Check examples](https://github.com/mediar-ai/screenpipe/tree/main/examples/typescript), screenpipes makes it easy to write plugins in JS for example that runs directly in the Rust code through Deno engine.

 <details>